Development of the South East European Cooperation Process

 2nd stage – Regional cooperation and the Stability Pact (2000-2008)

-10 June 1999 at Cologne on recommendation of the European Union.
+The Stability Pact was officially adopted on 10 June 1999 at Cologne on recommendation of the European Union.
 The overall aim of the Stability Pact was to promote the democratization and economic cooperation of the region through active involvement of the EU and other international factors - the Organisation for Security and Cooperation in Europe, the Council of Europe, UN (including the High Commissioner for Refugees), NATO, the United States, the Russian Federation, international financial institutions, the Organisation for Economic Cooperation and Development.

 The highest level in the entire framework - meetings of Heads of State and Prime Ministers was entrusted with establishing the perspectives for development of the process and was entitled to be the highest forum for recommendations and discussions.
 During this period 11 su¿s of the region.